 SONG BIRDS workshops are easily accessible for groups of all sizes, ages and abilities.

-There are several community singing groups you can join in Ulverston; Good Tones, The Feel Good Singalong and a
+There two Ulverston community singing groups you can join; Feel Good Singers and a

-Women's Singing and Vocal Improvisation and Play group; and a Feel Good Singalong in Allithwaite.
+Women's Singing and Vocal Improvisation and Play group.

 She also facilitates Singing For The Brain sessions in Barrow and Kendal for people with dementia/ Alzheimer's and their carers.